You are at the top of the page

 We are not able to offer public volunteering opportunities for this installation.
 This is a smaller installation and will be installed over a shorter period of time.

-After the installation in 2014, and a subsequent tour, the poppies were saved for the national by the Backstage Trust and Clore Duffield Foundation and became part of Imperial War Museums’ collection.
+After the installation in 2014, and a subsequent tour, the poppies were saved for the nation by the Backstage Trust and Clore Duffield Foundation and became part of Imperial War Museums’ collection.
 They will be returned to Imperial War Museums after the display and will not be available to purchase.

 The poppies are being installed within the Inner Ward of the Tower of London, which contains some very sensitive archaeology.
 For that reason, their installation must be managed very carefully, and we will not be able to accept any additional poppies for the display.